- Camp Locations

 - Camp Promotional Materials

 - SUMMER INTERNSHIPS & TRIPS

 THE FIVE PHASES OF PREPARATION FOR MENTORING ABROAD

-So you have heard the call to mentor youth ministry abroad.
-You are ready to respond.
-You’re wondering, “What’s next?”
-Where is the plane, right?
-Well, not exactly.
-There are several steps between the time you begin the application process and the time you actually get on that plane to head to your assignment.
-Actually there are five distinct steps—or phases—that you will need to take in order to prepare adequately for the mission experience abroad.
+So you have heard the call to mentor youth ministry abroad and you are ready to respond.
+You're wondering, "What's next?" and "How can this be made possible?".
+There are five phases between the time you begin the application process and become the mentor for your assignment abroad.

 PHASE 1: EXPERIENCE THE MASTER’S CALLING

 Mentor candidates begin the application process by being invited by Global Youth Ministry to become a mentor candidate.
 Mentor candidates will receive an application from Global Youth Ministry or may download a form from our website.
 The application must be accompanied by a $50 application fee.